vsg-dev/vsgTutorial/2_Foundations/observer_ptr.md

 // The child pointer is destructed and decrements it's reference count to 0, deleting the child.
 ~~~

+## Using vsg::observer_ptr<> & vsg::ref_ptr<> together for resource management

-The vsg::observer_ptr<> is also useful for cases where applications want to keep a pointer to a resource that has a lifetime that is independently managed, but you occasional want to access it if it's still in memory, to illustrate this usage
+The vsg::observer_ptr<> is also useful for cases where applications want to keep a pointer to a resource that has a lifetime that is independently managed, but you occasional want to access it if it's still in memory.
+The following observer_ptr example program uses a background thread that periodically checks a share resourced, only taking a refernce to it when required to prevent it being deleted whilst being used, and exiting the thread when that resource was be deleted by the main thread.

 ~~~ cpp
 {% include_relative 2_observer_ptr/observer_ptr.cpp %}
 ~~~

-When we compile and run the [observer_ptr](https://github.com/vsg-dev/vsgTutorial/tree/master/2_Foundations/2_observer_ptr) exercise we should see:
+When we compile and run the [observer_ptr](https://github.com/vsg-dev/vsgTutorial/tree/master/2_Foundations/2_observer_ptr) exercise we should see, note the changing reference count as the background thread converts it's obsever_ptr to ref_ptr.

 ~~~
 Main thread : scene = ref_ptr<vsg::Object>(vsg::Object 0x7f8d8c585010) referenceCount = 1